toladata/Knowledgebase/en/6-programs/stakeholder.md

 > **Quick Tip:**
 > 1. If your program maintains an existing **stakeholder registry**, the stakeholder section is where this data can be mapped to.
-2. The stakeholders created can be added to multiple programs and sites to avoid duplication of information.
+2. Link your stakeholder to multiple programs and sites to avoid duplication of information.

 ![](https://lh4.googleusercontent.com/dzpRUgUg291pH6he-W6mzw5tli9fd0ttl9gj3fOJgyp7qnn39Uy6ne5XGPki5QQTejNXuyswTgtxW1lqNu7ZalmOmocMiV7l8Xg0kt5rxydlvkNukTy65WIRpxes8sxWhm2YMwsU)